 Assignments should be completed by the due date and time listed with the assignment, on the syllabus, and/or in the course calendar.
-If you are unable to complete an assignment by the stated due date, it is your responsibility to contact your instructor to discuss an extension, at least 24 hours BEFORE the assignment is due.
-Extensions are not guaranteed, but may be granted at the instructor's discretion.
+If you are unable to complete an assignment by the stated due date, it is your responsibility to contact me to discuss an extension, at least 24 hours BEFORE the assignment is due.
+Extensions are not guaranteed but may be granted at my discretion.

-Assignments submitted late will receive a 10% deduction in total grade per each calendar day late up to a maximum of three days late (i.e., there is a maximum of a 30% grade reduction for assignments submitted late).
+Assignments submitted late will receive a 10% deduction in total grade per each calendar day late, up to a maximum of three days late (i.e., a maximum 30% grade reduction for late submissions).
 Work submitted more than three days late will not receive feedback and will automatically earn a grade of zero.